 No one really feels equipped to live in this world.
 This is the secret we are all keeping from each other.
 We are under the impression that we have to desensitize ourselves to live in this world.
 We have to make ourselves feel like things are ok that don’t actually feel ok.
 We are anything but authentic.
 We are afraid to feel.
 We are afraid of what will happen when we let ourselves feel exactly how we feel with no conditions.
 What we find when we allow ourselves to feel how we feel is that our feelings are valid.
 What we find is that nothing is wrong with us.
 A deer carcass on the side of the road is tragic and it is completely appropriate to feel horrified.
 Just because something is commonplace, does not make it “fine”.
-It is easy to allow our positive emotions.
-The real art of allowing is the art of allowing our negative emotions.

 I have been watching the Uinta ground squirrels outside my window.
 I have been watching them dig mounds of dirt up in my yard.
 In the west, they are considered crop and lawn pests.
 They are poisoned and shot with shotguns and ripped apart by farm dogs.
 We have been raised with the idea that this is normal and therefore should feel ok.
 But it does not.
 I am watching them graze and dig and roll in the dirt and enjoy the morning sunlight and affectionately rub up against one another.
 These are sentient beings.
-These are infinite creators just like you and me.
 Their birthright is to be allowed to carve out their lives here on earth in accordance with their value to the universe.
 Humans need to learn that humans are not the only species with value.
-Humans need to learn that humans have no more value than the weeds they pull out of their front yards.